Avalander/blog-posts/snake-clone.md

 > ---
 > If you look around for resources on hyperapp, you will notice that most of them use jsx instead of the html helpers.
 While we could do the same here, I favour the html helpers because I find easier to reason about plain Javascript code, I don't have to write a closing tag for my elements, and most of the time we need to mix plain Javascript code in our jsx anyway.
 >
 > Nevertheless, if you would rather write jsx, you should be able to follow this tutorial anyway and you don't need the `svg.js` file with the svg helper functions.
+Just make sure that you are importing the function `h` from `hyperapp` in your `main.js` if you use jsx.

 Now we are all set up and it's time to start actually building our game.